Fat Finger Error

 Real-World Example: The Samsung Ghost Dividend

-Result: A simple UI toggle error created an existential crisis for the firm.
+Result: A simple input error created an existential crisis for the firm and led to massive fines and legal action against the employees who sold the shares.

 FAQs

-Usually, no. A trade is a binding contract.
-If you buy 1,000 shares by mistake, you own them.
-You must sell them to get out, likely at a loss due to the spread and fees.
-Exchanges only "bust" (cancel) trades in extreme cases where the price movement was "clearly erroneous" (e.g., trading 90% below the last price) and disrupts the entire market.
+In most cases, no. A trade is a binding contract.
+If you accidentally buy 1,000 shares of a stock, you own them and are responsible for the payment.
+To get out, you must sell them, likely at a loss due to the bid-ask spread and commissions.
+Exchanges generally only cancel or "bust" trades in extreme scenarios where the price was "clearly erroneous"—typically defined as being more than 10% away from the fair market price.

 The Bottom Line